Feature #3973

 Jodrell Bank, SSB corrected CGRO psrtime XTE SSB corrected reference data (psrtime)

-#22 Updated by Knödlseder Jürgen over 2 years ago
+#22 Updated by Knödlseder Jürgen almost 3 years ago

 To make progress I investigated how the INTEGRAL OSA is handling pulsars.